Blog / Account takeover , Fraud analytics , Payment fraud

 Credit Card Fraud

-Trouble fighting friendly fraud
+2. Trouble fighting friendly fraud chargebacks

-Many are discovering that traditional methods for managing disputes just aren’t as helpful when dealing with digital wallets.
+Many merchants are discovering that traditional methods for managing disputes just aren’t as helpful when dealing with digital wallets.
 Our Online Payment Fraud report found that chargeback challenges on digital wallets are less likely to be successful.
 Merchants were successful 56% of the time with traditional payment methods.
 This number plummets to 5% with digital wallets.

 This is because the customer payment information is obscured, so merchants don’t have the evidence they need.
 Asking customers for less information might make their experience more frictionless but it can work against you when it comes to fraudy actors.